-Epileptiform fits also occur in one variety of the Stokes-Adams syndrome.
-This condition occurs after middle life, usually in male patients with degenerate arteries.
-It is characterised by paroxysmal attacks of abnormal slowness of the ventricular beat, the rate sinking as low as twenty per minute or even less, together with excessive pulsation in the veins at the root of the neck, much more rapid than the ventricular beats, and corresponding with the auricular contractions.
+Epileptiform fits also occur in one variety of the Stokes-Adams' syndrome, a condition which occurs after middle life, usually in male patients with degenerate arteries, and is characterised by paroxysmal attacks of abnormal slowness of the ventricular beat, the rate sinking as low as twenty per minute or even less, together with excessive pulsation in the veins at the root of the neck, more rapid than the ventricular beats, and corresponding with the auricular contractions.
 Such a patient is liable to syncopal attacks, to which may be superadded epileptiform fits or attacks of coma without convulsions.
-Fits do not occur unless the heart-block is complete, when the ventricle no longer responds to auricular stimulation, but assumes a new rhvihm of its own.
+Fits do not occur unless the heart-block is complete, where the ventricle no longer responds to auricular stimulation.
 More or less slowness of pulse usually persists between the paroxysms, as a permanent phenomenon.
-The condition is due to disease, syphilitic or otherwise, of the auriculo-ventricular musclebundle, which arises in the right auricle, traverses the inter-ventricular septum and is distributed to both ventricles.
+The condition is frequently due to disease, syphilitic or otherwise, of the auriculo-ventricular muscle-bundle of Stanley Kent and His, which arises in the right auricle, traverses the inter-ventricular septum and is distributed to both ventricles.
 When this bridge is diseased, the normal stimulus from auricle to ventricle is delayed or may even be completely blocked.
 This is known as heart-block, in which the auricles go on contracting normally, but the ventricle only responds to every second or every third stimulus.
 There is thus a dissociation between auricular and ventricular rhythm.